marcos-toranzo/SmartFit/README.md

 This project tries to facilitate the users the way they stay fit by balancing the amount and type of exercise done during the whole day, not just during the short sessions dedicated specifically to the physical excercise.

+Project for the Cloud Computing course of the Computer Engineering Master at University of Granada.

+# Getting started

+## Requirements

+- `make`
+- `python3`
+- `pip3`

+## Tasks

+The tasks related to the project are implemented in the [Makefile](https://github.com/marcos-toranzo/SmartFit/blob/main/Makefile) in directory root.
+Here you can run:

+- **test**: will run every test in the [tests](https://github.com/marcos-toranzo/SmartFit/tree/main/tests) folder.
+Uses `pytest`.
+- **check**: checks for compilation and sintactic errors.
+- **install**: install dependencies of the project.

+# Documentation

 You can read a [more detailed description](docs/description.md) of the problem been solved.

 You can consult the [business logic](docs/business_logic.md) for the project.